Alex Gutiérrez

 Alex Aiden Gutiérrez Almaguer (born 1 July 2008) is a professional footballer who plays as a forward for Liga MX club Cruz Azul.
 Born in the United States, he is a Mexico youth international.

 Early life

 Gutiérrez was born on 1 July 2008.
 Born in Oklahoma, United States, he grew up in the state.

 Club career

-As a youth player, Gutiérrez joined the youth academy of American side Energy FC.
+As a youth player, Gutiérrez joined the youth academy of American side Oklahoma Celtic.
 Following his stint there, he signed for Mexican side Necaxa ahead of the 2024–25 season, where he made five league appearances.
 During the summer of 2025, he signed for Mexican side Cruz Azul.

 International career

 Gutiérrez is a Mexico youth international.
 On 3 September 2025, he debuted for the Mexico national under-17 football team during a 2–3 friendly away loss to the Slovakia national under-18 football team.